 SEP IRA Contribution Limits

-SEP contributions are limited to the lesser of 25% of W-2 earnings, or 20% of net income if self-employed, or $56,000 in 2019, up $1,000 from 2018.
+SEP contributions are limited to the lesser of 25% of W-2 earnings, or 20% of net income if self-employed, or $56,000 in 2019 and $57,000 in 2020.
 Since all eligible employees must be covered by the plan, when SEP contributions are made, they must be done equally across all eligible participant accounts.
 This can either be a flat dollar amount or equal percentage of compensation.

 Employers do have discretion as to whether to make an annual contribution and in the amount, but the decision must be applied uniformly across all participants and within specified limits.